Understanding the Role of the FRP Fan Stack

 - Protects against material degradation, delamination, and structural fatigue.

-- Extends the lifespan of the stack, especially in chemically aggressive or outdoor environments.
+- Extends the lifespan of the stack, especially in chemically aggressive outdoor environments.

 - Retains dimensional stability despite harsh exposure.